hchenqi/BlockStore/README.md

 A block is created through `BlockManager` without initial data and its reference is returned as `block_ref`.
 With `block_ref` we can read and write the data of the block.
 A `block_ref` itself can also be encoded as data and stored in a block.

+Block creation and write operations can be grouped in transactions.

-A cache is kept by `BlockManager` to maintain active references, which include reference to the root block, references to blocks just created, references to blocks being read and references decoded from the data of a block.
-Each `block_ref` instance refer to a cache entry, and the cache entry maintains the number of `block_ref` instances.
-When the number becomes 0, the entry is no longer active, and can be removed from the cache.
+`BlockManager` maintains a set of active references, which include reference to the root block, references to blocks just created, references to blocks being read and references decoded from the data of a block.
+Each entry in the set also keeps the number of `block_ref` instances.
+The entry is removed from the set when the number becomes 0.

-When garbage collection begins, all active references in the cache are added to table `SCAN`, and inactive entries are removed.
-During scanning, references newly added in the cache are also added to table `SCAN`, if they are not already marked.
+When garbage collection begins, all active references in the set are added to table `SCAN`.
+During scanning, references newly added to the set will also be added to table `SCAN`.

 > This ensures no dangling reference exists after garbage collection.
-A dangling reference could only appear when a block actually referenced is not marked by garbage collection and thus deleted.
-And this only happens when a block already marked is updated during garbage collection with new references to blocks never going to be marked.
-But this is impossible because the new references will always be marked.
+A dangling reference could only appear when a block actually referenced is not marked and thus deleted, and this only happens when a block already marked during garbage collection is updated with new references to blocks never going to be marked.
+But this is not the case because new references will always be marked.

+> We need to add all new references in the set to table `SCAN`, not just the ones referenced by a block already marked which is being updated, because all active references in the set can potentially be referenced by some block later.
+Before sweeping, they must be either marked or removed from the set.

 ### Data